Consultant, Paediatric Surgeon & Paediatric Urologist, Robotic Pediatric Surgeon

 What is Urinary Incontinence?

 Urinary incontinence is a condition where the patient gets involuntary leakage of urine from the bladder.
 It can happen because of many factors, like weakened pelvic floor muscles, nerve damage, or underlying medical conditions.
 It can occur intermittently or chronically, affecting individuals of all ages, but it is more commonly seen in adults.
+Incontinence in children may result from developmental issues or bladder control problems, and in adults, various factors such as age, childbirth, and underlying health conditions.
+Understanding the causes and management of incontinence is crucial for effective treatment.

 Causes of Urinary Incontinence